hatakkey/MAG-integrated/README.md

 [root@compute-1 mag-integrated]#./scripts/start_4g_bng.sh
 ```

-Note that the sessions created can be terminated from the home-user using the predefined script /stop_4g_bng.sh or from the MAG using the predefined script clear fwa.
+Note that the sessions created can be terminated from the home-user using the predefined script /stop_4g_bng.sh or from the MAG using the md-cli command "A:admin@MAG1# clear fwa" which on his turn calls the predefined script clear-fwa

 Follow the **[documentation](docs/4G_session_verification.md)** for detailed information/checking .

 ### **4. Start the PPPoE or IPoE fixed sessions**

-Start the broadband session the pre-defined script:
+Start the broadband session using the pre-defined script:

 ```bash
 [root@compute-1 mag-integrated]#./scripts/start_dhcp_bng.sh